Today, “training video” is simply too generic a term.

 In modern corporate training environments, video plays a variety of roles, from standardizing onboarding processes and providing live product demonstrations to fostering social learning and coaching by subject matter experts.
 Learning and development teams around the world have already begun to implement video in numerous ways.

 Just as important as the sheer volume of video training options, however, is where some of those videos are coming from.
 While many of the innovative ideas in use today come from experienced trainers, a new wealth of others are coming from an organization’s employees themselves.

 “Social Learning” and other grassroots strategies for sharing institutional expertise aren’t particularly new — employees have been turning to internal subject matter experts for quick answers since time immemorial.
 But often these Q&A sessions were one-offs — impossible for others to take advantage of if they weren’t already nearby.

-A new wave of research suggests social learning may in fact be one of the most effective way for organizations to educate employees.
-So just how are modern organizations embracing this informal learning?
+A new wave of research suggests social learning may, in fact, be one of the most effective ways for organizations to educate employees.
+So just how are organizations embracing this informal learning?
 Let’s take a look at some of today’s latest trends and evolving strategies.

 In today’s businesses, virtually everyone is a subject matter expert in something.
 Whether it’s how product architecture is drawn, how individual teams manage data, how leads are processed through CRM systems, or how the supply chain is organized, someone on your team knows the intricate details of how each and every part of your business actually works.

 That offers quite an opportunity — and a big potential problem.
 If you haven’t captured that knowledge, it literally walks out the door with your employees.
 The average business loses 12% of its workforce annually — those that haven’t documented their institutional knowledge may wake up to find it’s gone to work for the competition, and no one left has the answers.

 Video meets this potential crisis with a single solution — and two exceptional benefits.